How to Access Property Records in Rhode Island

 Rhode Island views property and land records as the same thing.
 The state has set up a website where the public can search for land records.
 However, not all municipalities participate, so some land/property records may be missing from the database.
 Records are supplied by the municipalities' town clerk's office.

-Types of Property Records
+Types of Property Records in Rhode Island

 You will find dozens of different types of property records when you search for them.
 Some are more detailed, and others are not.
 It's best to collect as many as possible so you can find out everything you need to know.
 The most common records you will find in Rhode Island include: